-Team design project, assessed by written report and oral presentation 'Introduction to Modelling of Materials' module or'Characterisation of Materials', assessed by written report Industrial visits
+Team design project, assessed by written report and oral presentation 'Introduction to Modelling of Materials' module, assessed by written report 'Atomistic Modelling' or 'Characterisation of Materials' module, assessed by written report Industrial visits

 (At the start of Year 3 it is possible to transfer to a 3-year B.A. degree in Materials Science, graduating at the end of Year 3.
 A student opting to do this takes a smaller set of materials option lecture courses and carries out a literature-based research module.
 The B.A. degree is not accredited by the IOM3/UK Engineering Council.
 This option is intended for the occasional student who may change their mind about their career path while following our M.Eng programme.)